 How to Draw Dogs

-1. Start with the body
+1. Start with drawing the dog’s body

-Let’s start with the torso.
+Let’s start with the dog’s torso.
 When drawing the torso, use two circles to represent the volume around the ribs and the pelvis.
 Golden retrievers are muscular, so draw the circle for the ribcage (upper body) larger than the circle for the pelvis (lower body).
 Then, draw lines connecting the two circles to form the basis of the body.
 Be aware of how the belly dips in as it reaches the pelvis.
 Rendering this helps express agility when drawing hunting dogs.

 The position of the circles and the way they connect expresses the animal’s posture, as in the images below.
 To get a feel for this, try drawing some different poses: standing, sitting, walking, and rolling over.

-2. Drawing the legs
+2. Drawing the legs and paws

 Draw four little ovals for the paws.
 You can draw all sorts of poses depending on where you place the paws.
 When drawing a standing dog, make sure the paws align with the angle of the ground.

 After drawing the circles for the paws, connect them to the body.
 In most four-legged mammals, including dogs, the bone structure of the feet is similar to that of humans.
 Therefore, the wrists, elbows, and shoulder joints all connect back to the torso.
 However, instead of focusing on skeletal structure, let’s focus on the overall shapes and how they connect.

 In the case of long-haired breeds like golden retrievers or creatures with saggy skin, the joints in the legs may be buried and hidden.
 Fur and skin also move with the bones, creating a large, cohesive shape.
 It’s like wearing large, baggy clothes.
 Drawing based on a skeletal structure is compelling, but drawing based on overall shape is also an effective approach.